How To Feed A Loon

 • In a medium bowl, stir together the beef stock, soy sauce, Worcestershire sauce, dried herbs, and a healthy pinch of salt.

-2 cups beef stock, ¼ cup soy sauce, 2 tbsp Worcestershire sauce, 1 tsp Herbs de Provence
+2 cups beef stock, ¼ cup soy sauce, 2 tablespoon Worcestershire sauce, 1 teaspoon Herbs de Provence

 • Place the onions in the bottom of your slow cooker.
 Top the onions with the seared roast.
 Sprinkle the minced garlic over the roast.
 Carefully pour the broth mixture around the roast.
 Cover the slow cooker and cook on LOW for 9 hours, or on HIGH for 4½ hours.